 In honor of generational Queer, Trans, and Black, Indigenous, People of Color / Global Majority (QTBIPOC) mentorship in death care work we offer an honorarium for people who are both Queer/Trans and Black, Indigenous, People of Color / Global Majority.
 These are offered in commitment to building toward QTBIPOC-centered wisdom and abundance in death care and education

 All honoraria are available on a first-come-first-reserve basis for each class.
 Please enter the details financial support is needed to make the course possible for you.
 This offering is most often a 20-45% reduced registration fee on our courses & workshops.
 Sometimes we get funding and are able to waive up to 100% of the fees, please let us know what you need.

 "Hello, my name is Raven.
 I would like to enroll in the Advance Care Planning workshop next week.
 I am a Queer, multi-racial Brown person of color and my friend told me that you offer an honorarium for QTBIPOC.
 I could pay some of the lowest sliding-scale $50 registration fee.
 Can we please arrange a cost reduction?
 I can pay $35 (reduced by 30%) for the workshop."

 Cancellation / Rescheduling Notice

-Student registration payments go directly to paying the educators a living wage for their offerings, and all facilitators & teachers are contractors working with A Sacred Passing.
+Student registration payments go directly to paying the educators for their offerings, and all facilitators & teachers are contractors working with A Sacred Passing.
 For these reasons, we MUST have full enrollment for courses to happen.
 If enrollment is below 16 students, we are unable to host the class.